othyn/docker-compose-laravel/README.md

 | webserver | 8080      | 80             |
 | database  | 3306      | 3306           |
 | app       | 9000      | 9000           |

+## Changelog
+This is the documented history of the project.

+* **v1.0**
+  * Inital release.
+  * `docker-compose` configured for Laravel projects.
+  * Supports integration into new and existing projects.
+  * Assisting bash scripts for project setup.
+  * Extensive documentation.